splitice/utdns/README.md

 Original code by 'eagle', found at: https://www.cypherpunk.at/2013/04/dnsudp-to-tcp-translator/

-Modified to bind to loopback address by SplitIce <http://www.x4b.net>
+Modified to bind to loopback address by SplitIce for http://www.x4b.net